Last Updated on August 28, 2023 by Tim Wells

-Venom is a Kodi addon that’s very similar to Exodus Redux, which we’ve talked about before.
+Venom is a Kodi addon very similar to Exodus Redux, which we’ve discussed before.

-It allows you to stream tons of movies and TV shows and the beauty of it is that you can easily get it from premium sources like All Debrid, Furk, Premiumize, and Real Debrid.
+It allows you to stream tons of movies and TV shows.
+Its beauty is that you can easily get it from premium sources like All Debrid, Furk, Premiumize, and Real Debrid.

-Venom has become remarkably popular because it offers high-quality streams and is updated regularly (unlike a lot of other Kodi addons).
-Best of all, Venom works well with both Kodi 19 Matrix and Kodi 18 Leia.
+Venom has become remarkably popular because it offers high-quality streams and is updated regularly (unlike many other Kodi addons).
+Venom works well with the older Kodi 18 Leia, the newer Kodi 19 Matrix, and Kodi 20 Nexus.

 On top of that, it also has fantastic features like continuous episode playback, Context Menu items, Integrated Subtitles, Play Next, and Still Watching dialogs.